BPIFB6: Function

 BPIFB6 may function as a regulator of secretory pathway trafficking within cells, which in turn may help regulate virus infections.
 BPIFB6 has been assumed to be a secreted protein, based on the similarity of its gene sequence to other family members that are secreted.
 But it has been demonstrated in one study to be located in the endoplasmic reticulum (ER).
 The ER exists as a network of sheets and tubules and BPIFB6 was found to localize primarily to ER sheets where it interacts with two other PBI fold family members, BPIFB2 and BPIFB3.
 Further, silencing of the BPIFB6 gene caused dramatic changes in the morphology of the Golgi complex, Golgi fragmentation, and disruption of normal cytoplasmic vesicles.
-This all points to a role for BPIFB6 in secretory pathway trafficking, which is was further illustrated by its effects on viral replication.
+This all points to a role for BPIFB6 in secretory pathway trafficking, which was further illustrated by its effects on viral replication.
 Viruses such as coxsackievirus B (CVB) and poliovirus (PV) co-opt the host cell's secretory pathway, which controls the transport of proteins from the endoplasmic reticulum to the Golgi complex, to facilitate their replication.
 When the BPIFB6 gene was silenced, CVB and PV replication was blocked.

 BPIFB6's association with mucosa containing tissues re-emerged in a study of biomarkers in rectal cancer.
 In an epigenome-wide analysis of DNA methylation, BPIB6/BPIL3 was one of two genes were significantly hypomethylated.
 Also, tonsils which are mucosal lymphatic tissues, can become enlarged (hypertrophic) following inflammation from infection and recurrent pharyngitis (sore throat).
 Hypertrophic tonsils have been shown to have highly elevated expression of BPIFB6/BPIL3.